 Children are an important part of New Hope Fellowship.
 Each Sunday, in addition to nursery care for infants and toddlers, elementary age children have their own class during the sermon time.
 The summer months include a joint Vacation Bible School with Bethany Lutheran Church and open air Kid’s Clubs in the surrounding neighborhoods.

-The youth of New Hope Fellowship meet every Thursday evening at 7:30 pm.
+The youth of New Hope Fellowship meet every periodically.
 It is an informal time to talk about the Bible and what it means for our lives today.
 Questions are encouraged.
 In addition, the youth occasionally do fun activities, like bowling or ice skating, as well as outreach and service projects.
-The Thursday meeting location frequently changes between homes and the church, so contact us if you are interested in attending.
+The meeting location frequently changes between homes and the church, so contact us if you are interested in attending.